 Science Fiction Museum and Hall of Fame in Seattle (Star Trek III disc) – we get a tour from the curators plus an interview with Harve Bennett while touring.

-Costumes and Prop Collecting (Star Trek II disc) – Lots of peeks at prop collections, including showing off the collections of our friends Alec Peters and Phase II’s James Cawley.
+Costumes and Prop Collecting (Star Trek II disc) – Lots of peeks at prop collections, including showing off the collections of Alec Peters and Phase II’s James Cawley.

 To Be Or Not To Be: Klingons and Shakespeare (Star Trek VI disc) — a look at a Minnesota theater group that mounted a production of Hamlet in Klingonese.
 We get to see some of the updated soliloquies from Hamlet acted out on stage.
 It’s quite a hoot if you’re a fan of Shakespeare or live theater.

 Every movie gets a new commentary in addition to including the previous commentary from the DVD release (except for TMP).
 All the new commentaries are quite good.
-TMP’s commentary is a Trekker’s delight with Mike & Denise Okuda, Judith & Garfield Reeves-Stevens, and Daren Dochterman.
-This is a standout commentary by Trek pros that have tons of “geekcred” (like when group gets a good giggle out of the original matte paintings of Vulcan and it having moons).
+TMP’s commentary is a Trekker’s delight with Mike & Denise Okuda, Judith & Garfield Reeves-Stevens, and Daren Dochterman (longtime TMP fan and part of the team that created the TMP DE DVD).
+This is a standout commentary by Trek pros that have tons of “geekcred” (like when the group gets a giggle out of the original matte paintings of Vulcan and it having moons).

 Nick Meyer’s new commentary for TWOK starts off well but just ends up a gripe fest about the A.D.D. youth of today and how storytelling has become impossible with their short attention span.
 Another interesting commentary is for Star Trek IV with the writers of the 2009 Star Trek film, Roberto Orci & Alex Kurtzman.
 They show their love of Trek and wax poetic about where they were as teens when TVH came out and seeing it in the theater.
 They both say that TWOK (and then the Genesis 3-part arc) was what really made them pay attention to and connect with Trek.